m12m2GitHub/pythonql/README.md

    group by prod ]
 ```

- At the same time our queries look similar to SQL, but are more flexible and of course most of the expressions in the queres are
+At the same time our queries look similar to SQL, but are MORE FLEXIBLE and of course most of the expressions in the queries are
 in pure Python.
-A lot of functionality is cleaner than in SQL, like the window queries, subqueries in general, etc. As in Python, our query expressions can return generators, list, sets and maps.
+A lot of functionality is CLEANER than in SQL, like the window queries, subqueries in general, etc.

+As in Python, our query expressions can return generators, list, sets and maps.

 ## Documentation